-This policy establishes the guidelines for Covina Police Department chaplains to provide counseling or emotional support to members of the Department, their families and members of the public.
+This policy establishes the guidelines for Covina Police Department Police Chaplains as a resource where appropriate to provide support to members of the Department, their families and members of the public.

-The Covina Police Department shall ensure that department chaplains are properly appointed, trained and supervised to carry out their responsibilities without financial compensation.
+The Covina Police Department shall ensure that Police Chaplains are properly appointed, trained and supervised to carry out their responsibilities without financial compensation.